ekkehard-morgenstern/asmbasic/README.md

 After making sure you have those tools and libraries, type "make -B" to build the program.

+## On WSL

+Make sure you have the Linux version of "git" and "perl" installed.
+Use "sudo apt install git perl" (on Ubuntu/WSL) to accomplish that.
+Since file attributes are important, make sure you're on a native Linux file system before issuing the "git clone --recursive URL" command.

 ## Using

 To use AsmBASIC, either run it on the command line with "./asmbasic" or create a desktop launcher for it to run it from the desktop.